 I know Alabama does as well.

-Uh and you see, one of the things that's happening in Hollywood that most people are not paying attention to is uh they don't have a monopoly anymore.
+And you see, one of the things that's happening to Hollywood that most people are not paying attention to is they don't have a monopoly anymore.

-You know, with all the the content Options and platforms available for talented people that have been shut out because of either their political or religious perspective.
+You know, with all the content options and platforms available for talented people that have been shut out because of either their political or religious perspective, well, you got Netflix and you got Hulu and you got Amazon Prime and you've got, oh, made-for-TV movies on Lifetime or whatever.

 So-and-so falls in love, falls out of love, falls back in love, and they live happily ever after unless one of them dies of cancer.